The Smart Choice

 - To ensure the safety and security of all in attendance:

-- Only faculty, staff, and graduates will be allowed on the floor of the arena.
+- Only faculty, staff, and graduates will be allowed on the floor of the coliseum.
 After the ceremony, please arrange to meet graduate(s) at an off-site location.

-- Guests needing accommodations may use the elevator on the northwest corner of the arena concourse.
+- Guests needing accommodations may use the elevator in the lobby.

-- The landings near the guard rails on the upper levels are reserved for individuals who are in wheeled chairs or who cannot negotiate the steps to the stadium seating areas.
+- The landings near the guard rails on the upper levels are reserved for individuals who are in wheeled chairs or who cannot negotiate the steps to the coliseum seating areas.